Blog > Category > Posted: 2022-Feb-21, Updated: 2022-Feb-27

 Steps involved in a window-to-door conversion

-The contractor will map out and mark the internal and external area where you want your door to be.
+6. The contractor will map out and mark the internal and external areas where you want your door to be.

-Most window installers are trained and comfortable with doing cut-downs and cut-outs through dry-wall, stucco, and siding.
+• Window installers are skilled in cut-downs and cut-outs through various materials like drywall, stucco, and siding.

-This may require the replacement of missing siding or drywall, requiring refinishing and painting around your new patio door inside and outside.
+• Replacement of missing siding or drywall might be necessary, followed by refinishing and painting around the new patio door inside and outside.

-Once all the structural considerations have been taken care of, the new door will be installed to the window brand manufacturer specifications and instructions.
+11. Once all the structural considerations have been taken care of, the new door will be installed to the window brand manufacturer's specifications and instructions.

 What about adding a door where there is no window?